 Section 3.
 Each Board member shall serve as chairperson or be a member of at least one Standing Committee.
 These responsibilities may change each year for each Board member.

-Section 8.
-Committees dedicated to Budget and Finance (may include the Financial Committee, and the Investment Advisory Committee) shall be responsible for (a) conducting the annual audit on or before December 1, (b) prepare an annual budget, (c) managing the investments of RES and, (d) recommend appropriate salary action to the Board, (e) The Budget committee shall consist of three appointed members, one of whom being the Treasurer, who shall serve as Chairperson, (f) The Investment Advisory Committee shall consist of a minimum of three appointed members from among the past presidents of RES and shall be responsible for managing the investments of RES.
+Section 6.
+Committees dedicated to Budget and Finance shall be responsible for (a) prepare an annual budget, (b) managing the investments of RES and, (c) recommend appropriate salary action to the Board, (d) The Budget committee shall consist of three appointed members, one of whom being the Treasurer, who shall serve as Chairperson, (e) The Investment Advisory Committee shall consist of a minimum of three appointed members from among the past presidents of RES and shall be responsible for managing the investments of RES.
 The current Treasurer shall serve as an ex officio member.

-Section 9.
-Committees dedicated to Internal Affairs (the Rochester Engineer Committee, the Website Committee, the Strategic Committee, the nomination Committee, the Membership Committee, and the Corporate Membership Committee) shall be responsible for: (a) publishing "The Rochester Engineer," with particular attention to its format, editorial contents, and advertising; (b) maintaining the RES office, and suitable equipment and staff for it, making proper arrangements for meetings and social activities of members and their guests, appraising the performance of the Executive Director and other permanent RES staff; (c) recommending needed changes to the Constitution and Bylaws of the RES or drafting any change to these documents that is requested by the Board; (d) recommending for Board approval the arrangements for all meetings of RES and coordinating meetings held by those organizations formally associated with RES; (e) recommending to the Board at its meeting in the first calendar quarter of the year nominations for all RES officers and directors and establishing a Nominations committee for this purpose which shall include the two immediate past presidents, with the junior of them to be its Chairperson; (f) developing and carrying out a plan to increase RES membership; (g) maintaining a directory of RES members for staffing of all divisional committees; and, (h) evaluating new and administering approved membership benefit plans.
+Section 7.
+Committees dedicated to the Internal Affairs of the society shall be responsible for: (a) publishing "The Rochester Engineer," with particular attention to its format, editorial contents, and advertising; (b) maintaining the RES office, and suitable equipment and staff for it, making proper arrangements for meetings and social activities of members and their guests, appraising the performance of the Executive Director and other permanent RES staff; (c) recommending needed changes to the Constitution and Bylaws of the RES or drafting any change to these documents that is requested by the Board; (d) recommending for Board approval the arrangements for all meetings of RES and coordinating meetings held by those organizations formally associated with RES; (e) recommending to the Board at its meeting in the first calendar quarter of the year nominations for all RES officers and directors and establishing a Nominations committee for this purpose which shall include the two immediate past presidents, with the junior of them to be its Chairperson; (f) developing and carrying out a plan to increase RES membership; (g) maintaining a directory of RES members for staffing of all divisional committees; and, (h) evaluating new and administering approved membership benefit plans.